 I’ll encourage you to share your story.
 What brings you to counseling?
 What positive changes do you wish to see in your life?

-I create a safe, inviting space for you to disclose anything which has been troubling you, causing you pain or grief.
+I create a safe, inviting space for you to disclose anything troubling you, causing you pain or grief.

 After exploring those elements which ultimately shape who you are and by identifying what positive changes you wish to see in your life - together, we will form a plan of action to help you succeed.